P-TEFb/ABD/README.md

 If you have 1,000 intervals or less, we recommend using 1 core.

+All intervals should follow the bed format specifications described in https://genome.ucsc.edu/FAQ/FAQformat.html#format1.

+Strand must be specified for all intervals.
+Incase, the strand is unknown please mention "+" in the 6th field of each interval.

 Please maintain number of cores should always be lower than the number of intervals queried.

 ### Output:
 A table containing the number of times a nucleotide is present at each genomic position across all intervals.